sjbylo/aba/README.md

 make sno
 ```
 - This will create a directory 'sno' and then install SNO OpenShift using Agent-based installer.
 By default it will use VMware.
-- Be sure to go through *all* the values in '~/.vmware.conf' and 'aba.conf'.
+- Be sure to go through *all* the values in 'vmware.conf' and 'aba.conf'.
 Be sure to set up your DNS entries in advance.
 - aba will show you the install progress.
 If there are any issues - e.g. missing DNS records - fix them and then run the same command again.
 All commands should be idempotent.

 ```